pramnora/my-azure-sites/README.md

            individual web pages are called using their full filename/plus, filename extension: 001.html

 *NOTE(3)*: 030819 11:41 AM GMT
-           I created this file very early this morning; and, I still haven't figured out how to get Azure to connect to my GitHub a/c. yet?!
-So, this project remains a work in progress.
+           I created this project very early this morning; and, I still haven't figured out how to get Azure to connect to my GitHub a/c. yet?!
+So, this project remains very much a work in progress.